eluzix/claritus-website/content/_index.md

 - feedbackText: “I just signed up for Claritus on the recommendation of a colleague.
 I like the work you've done so far.”
   feedbackName: George S.

 - feedbackText: “Hello!
-Amazing site, I’ve been looking for something like this for ages!11”
+Amazing site, I’ve been looking for something like this for ages!!!”
   feedbackName: F.M

 - feedbackText: “User interface really clean and intuitive.
 Easy to get started.”